 Probably the biggest attraction in Zimbabwe and the classic end-point to a safari.
 The Falls, traditionally known as Mosi-oa-Tunya or ‘the Smoke that Thunders’, are the largest in the world when you combine their height and width.
 Fed by the Zambezi River, they provide all sorts of adrenalin activities like white-water rafting, visits to Livingstone Island, swimming in Devil’s Pool on the precipice, and bridge swinging, bungee jumping and sunset cruises.

 Dammed to supply hydroelectric power to Zimbabwe and Zambia, Kariba is fondly known as ‘the Riviera of Zimbabwe’ because of the many upscale houseboats that dot its shores.
 It is a wonderful place for birding and Spurwing Island – named after the African spur-winged goose – is testimony to this.
 Spurwings are famous for diving for fish and are very social, often living in communities of up to 50 birds.
-Kariba is a good place for a ‘beach holiday’ in the midst of safari country.
+Kariba is a very underrated destination and a great place for a ‘beach holiday’ in the midst of safari country.

 Great Zimbabwe Ruins